 Unfortunately, the Netherlands is currently experiencing a shortage of student housing.

-If you see a posting about a room in perfect condition and at a perfect location but also a very low price — chances are it’s a scam.
+If you see a post about an amazing room in a perfect location but also at a very low price, chances are it’s a scam.

-Most of the time, students get asked for the deposit ahead of time and never get the key to that amazing room.
+Most of the time, students are asked to pay the deposit ahead of time and never get the key to that amazing room.

-Unfortunately, this scenario happens way too often, but there are a couple of red flags you can look out for. 👀
+This scenario happens way too often, but rest assured!
+There are clear red flags you can look out for, and always expect the worst when it comes to the Dutch housing market. 👀

 How to avoid an identity fraud scam in the Netherlands

-Always be mindful of sharing your personal information with people (who might be offering you a pretty good room, for example).
+Always be mindful of sharing your personal information with people.
+It’s a crazy world out there.

-Often scammers in the Netherlands will ask you for a copy of your ID, passport, or driving licence so that they can commit identity fraud.
+Often, scammers in the Netherlands will ask you for a copy of your ID, passport, or driving license so that they can commit identity fraud.
 This allows them to open accounts or buy things in your name.

-In the chance that you do need to send your personal information to someone, then cross out identifying information such as your BSN (burgerservicenummer, meaning your citizen service number).
+In the chance that you do need to send your personal information to someone, never send them your BSN (burgerservicenummer, meaning your citizen service number).

 If you’re unsure what kind of documentation actually matters in the Netherlands, there is a checklist of important documents you must have with you as a resident.